 - Casting Gag: She played David Arquette's sister in Scream, and his love interest in Ready to Rumble.

-- Creator Breakdown: She had a major one early in February 2018.
+- She had a major one early in February 2018.
 She got into a shouting match with a trans woman at a book signing event, over her previous comments over trans people.
 She then announced she was canceling all future appearances and went on a Twitter rant on how the person who argued with her was a "paid plant" from Weinstein and how nobody in the store did anything to stop it .... even though security escorted the woman away.
+She later attributed this to all the extra media attention the 'Me Too' movement had brought her, and all the stories she heard from sexual assault survivors.
+It took moving to London in 2019 for some Creator Recovery.

 - Dawson Casting: